dx-zero/mcpn/README.md

 ## Overview

 The key to effective MCP use is to know when/how to use the right tools.
-Workflows MCP helps make this process 10x easier + faster 🚀
+Workflows MCP helps make this process MUCH easier and faster.
 With Workflows MCP, you can:

 ✅ Combine prompts with MCP servers into reusable & easy to edit/share/organize workflows